 About the Project

-Lawn to Wildflowers is citizen-science project focused on turning grass lawns into pollinator-friendly wildflower habitats.
-Citizen science is research conducted by the public in collaboration with researchers.
+Lawn to Wildflowers is public participation science project focused on turning grass lawns into pollinator-friendly wildflower habitats.
+Public participation science is research conducted by the general public in collaboration with researchers.
 By working with people around the country, we are growing a movement that makes the places where we live more beautiful and more environmentally friendly.
 In the process, we will learn how to best create habitats that promote native biodiversity.
 This project has three major goals:

 To Enable people throughout the country to convert grass lawns to native wildflowers.